Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Results

 Our experiments show that while the original {\sc ResNet} $101$ achieves a nominal baseline accuracy of $81.7\%$ on unperturbed images, a rotation attack significantly reduces the performance of the model.
 Applying the maximally deceptive rotation to each image reduces the average accuracy to $46.1\%$ (see gray lines in Figure~\ref{rot_accuracy}-A).
 This is also true for our Cartesian network, with accuracy dropping to $39.3\%$ for the Cartesian network re-trained on ``regular'' images, and even to $37.4\%$ for the network fine-tuned on the ``focus'' dataset.
-In contrast, the retinotopic networks show a lower sensitivity to rotation attacks, with an accuracy reduced to $47.0\%$ when using the ``regular'' images, and even to $55.4\%$ when using the ``focus'' dataset.
+In contrast, the retinotopic networks show a lower sensitivity to rotation attacks, with an accuracy reduced to $47.0\%$ when using the ``regular'' images, and only to $55.4\%$ when using the ``focus'' dataset.

-This difference between the two types of networks is even more manifest in Figure~\ref{rot_accuracy}-B, where we computed the average accuracy over the test dataset for each rotation.
-As expected, the Cartesian networks show a monotonic decrease in accuracy with respect to the angle of rotation, and a symmetry with respect to horizontal flips.
-Strikingly, this effect is nearly absent in our retinotopic networks (see Figure~\ref{rot_accuracy}-B), which show a flat (invariant) accuracy over the whole range of rotation angles.
+This difference between the two types of networks is even more manifest in Figure~\ref{rot_accuracy}-B, where we compute the average accuracy over the test dataset for each single rotation angle.
+We first observe that the Cartesian networks show a decrease in accuracy with respect to the angle of rotation (with a symmetry with respect to horizontal flips), with a significant drop around $160^\circ$, ``raw'' and ``focus'' accuracies were degraded to $66.8\%$ and $68.1\%$, i.e. a drop of $16.1\%$ and $13.4\%$ ($64.3\%$ in ``regular'', i.e. a drop of $15.8\%$).
+Strikingly, this effect is nearly absent in our retinotopic networks (see Figure~\ref{rot_accuracy}-B), which show a flat (invariant) accuracy over the whole range of rotation angles, with a minimal degraded accuracy at $76.4\%$, i.e. a drop of $0.8\%$ ($71.6\%$ in ``regular'', i.e. a drop of $2.9\%$).
 This marked difference can be interpreted as a consequence of the horizontal translation invariance found in classical CNNs.
 When applied to the retinotopic input space, this invariance transforms seamlessly into rotation invariance in visual space~\citep{Araujo1997} (see~\citep{Hao2021} for a proof).
+Note that for all networks, no maximum accuracy exceeds the value obtained without rotation (i.e. $0^\circ$ rotation angle) by more than $0.01\%$.